This gluten-free broccoli cheddar soup is creamy, comforting and cheesy. Make this easy recipe in 30 minutes or less. Dairy-free options are included.

 Dairy-Free And Vegan Substitutions

 Violife Just Like Cheddar Shreds or Epic Mature Cheddar Flavor Block are both good vegan cheddar cheese alternatives.
-You’ll have to shred the block, but it has a more strong. sharp cheddar flavor than the shreds.
+You’ll have to shred the block, but it has a stronger, sharper cheddar flavor than the shreds.
 Both incorporate into the soup nicely and help add to the thick, creamy texture.

 My preferred broth for any soup, vegan or not, is Imagine “No Chicken” broth.
 It has the best flavor of any vegan broth I have tried.

-Vegan butter substitutes like Earth Balance Vegan Buttery Sticks are a good alternative to butter.
+Vegan butter substitutes like Earth Balance Vegan Buttery Sticks or Miyoko’s Cultured Vegan Butter are good alternatives to butter.
 It can be difficult to find an unsalted one so be sure to taste your soup before adding any extra salt.

 This soup uses a butter and gluten-free flour roux as part of the thickening.
 If you puree the soup it will be thickened further by the veggies.